rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 To register and verify an SMS device, use the following steps:

 1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com).

-2. In the upper-right corner of the Cloud Control Panel, click the **Account** menu and select **Account Settings**.
+2. In the upper-right corner of the Cloud Control Panel, click the user menu and select **My Profile & Settings**.

-3. In the **Rackspace Account Settings** section, select **Enable** for **Multi-factor authentication**.
+3. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.

+4. Select **User SMS** and click **Next**.

-4. On the **Register SMS Device** form, select the country code for the device and type the device phone number.
-Click **Add SMS Device.**
+5. Select the country code for the device, type the device phone number and click **Next**

-    After you click **Add SMS Device**, the Identity service sends an SMS text message with a four-digit PIN to the specified phone.
+    **Note**: The Identity service sends an SMS text message with a four-digit PIN to the specified phone.

-5. On the **Verify Code** form in the Control Panel, type the PIN code sent to your mobile device in the verification code field.
-Then, click **Verify SMS Device**.
+6. Type the PIN code sent to your mobile device in the verification code field then, click **Verify**.

-    After you submit the verification code, the Cloud Control Panel login page displays so that you can re-authenticate by using the multi-factor authentication process.
+    After you submit the verification code, you need to re-authenticate by using the multi-factor authentication process.

 ### Configure your account to authenticate by using an OTP device